ENROLLMENT FOR FALL 2025 OPENS JULY 1

 “We aim to empower individuals with the skills and knowledge needed to thrive in trade and logistics.
 This isn’t just about learning the basics—it’s about equipping young people with the skills and confidence they need to step into the workforce.
 International trade and the supply chain offer great long-term growth prospects for young people of all backgrounds, and we are dedicated to helping them seize these opportunities.”- Robert Reiter, CEO of the United States for DHL Global Forwarding.

-Time of class: 5pm-6:30pm Central Time.
+Time of class: 5pm-6:30pm Central Time and will run on Tuesdays.

 The curriculum is a comprehensive framework that includes structured lessons, hands-on activities, teachings, Q& A sessions with logistics executives, and dedicated mentorship, all aimed at giving students the tools they need to thrive.